GiorgosAthanasopoulos/Skip-or-Play-Liked-Songs/README.md

-# Skip or Play Liked Songs - Spotify
+# Skip or Play Liked Songs - Spotify/Spicetify
+Spicetify extension that allows users to only played like songs in a collection (playlist/album/etc..) or skip them.
+Can also be disabled.

 Maintained version of [@Tetrax-10](https://github.com/Tetrax-10)'s archived [Skip-or-Play-Liked-Songs](https://github.com/Tetrax-10/Spicetify-Extensions/tree/master/Skip-or-Play-Liked-Songs) extension.

 Original repo: [Github](https://github.com/Tetrax-10/Spicetify-Extensions)